 - Most research involving public officials.

-- Research involving the collection or study of existing data if it is publically available or if subjects cannot be identified.
+- Research involving the collection or study of existing data if it is publicly available or if subjects cannot be identified.

 - Research examining public benefit or service programs.

 - Taste and food quality evaluation and consumer acceptance studies.

 A research design plan may qualify for expedited review if it is judged to involve only minimal risk, does not include intentional deception, does not employ sensitive populations or topics, and includes appropriate informed consent procedures.
 The most common types of studies considered for expedited review include the following:

 - Collection of data from voice, video, digital, or image recordings made for research purposes.

 - Research on individual or group characteristics or behavior (including, but not limited to, research on perception, cognition, motivation, identity, language, communication, cultural beliefs or practices, and social behavior), or research employing survey, interview, oral history, focus group, program evaluation, human factors evaluation, or quality assurance methodologies.
 (Note: some of this research may be considered exempt according to criteria above.)

 - The collection of physical data through non-invasive procedures such as height and weight; MRI, ECG, ultrasound; moderate exercise; collection of blood samples by heel stick or finger stick.
 See a full list of procedures at 45 CFR 46.110.